jd-coderepos/awesome-llms/README.md

 BONUS: You can also add your structured description to the [Open Research Knowledge Graph](https://orkg.org/) by `Add new Paper` and using the following [template](https://orkg.org/template/R609825/properties) to describe the model.

+## Exporting into a structured format

+Coming soon...

 ## License

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]